 City Comparison

-Baltimore vs Washington: Which is right for your family?
+Baltimore vs Washington DC: Which is right for your family?

 Baltimore is a waterfront city with a rich cultural identity, world-class healthcare institutions, and diverse neighborhoods.
 Washington, D. Both are strong options, but the details matter.
 Here is how they compare across price, schools, commute, taxes, walkability, and safety.